jscutlery/convoyr/README.md

 </div>

 <p align="center">
-  Reactive HTTP extensions, based on <a href="https://www.typescriptlang.org" target="blank">TypeScript</a> and <a href="http://reactivex.io/rxjs" target="blank">RxJS</a>.
+  Reactive <strong>HTTP extensions</strong> for Angular, based on <a href="https://www.typescriptlang.org" target="blank">TypeScript</a> and <a href="http://reactivex.io/rxjs" target="blank">RxJS</a>.
 </p>

 ## Philosophy

-HttpExt is a reactive library built on the top of the Angular's HTTP client that aims to enhance its capabilities.
-The goal is to provide useful behaviors to extend the power of the client without writing interceptor's boilerplate.
+HttpExt is a reactive library built on the top of the Angular HTTP client that aims to enhance its capabilities.
 The main building block is a plugin which is a simple object that let you intercept network communications in a fancy way.
-To start as fast as possible you can use the built-in [plugin collection](https://github.com/jscutlery/http-ext#ecosystem) or [create your own plugin](https://github.com/jscutlery/http-ext#custom-plugin).
+Like an _HttpInterceptor_ a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
+The library comes with a built-in [plugin collection](https://github.com/jscutlery/http-ext#ecosystem) to provide useful behaviors for your apps and to tackle the need to rewrite redundant logic between projects.
+It's also possible to [create your own plugin](https://github.com/jscutlery/http-ext#custom-plugin) for handling custom behaviors.

+## Examples

-Checkout the [demo app](./apps/sandbox) for a concrete example.
+Checkout the [demo app workspace](./apps/sandbox) for a concrete example.

 ## Ecosystem